vivekcusat/hiring-assignments/machinelearningteam/image-scaling-service/README.md

 ### Part 2 - the optional extras
 Beyond the mandatory part we would like you to extend your service in some way.
 Choose one or more from below:

-* Add an option to supply the API with a URL for downloading images (This is already present in the protobuf, but not implemented)
+* Add an option to supply the API with a URL for downloading images (This is already present in the protobuf, but not implemented) - Wether you want to download the image content in the API and send bytes to your service send the URL and download in the service is up to you.
 * Add an option for storing the resulting image in cload storage, like S3/GCS
 * Add stats for number of requests, request times to benchmark the performance of your system
 * Add autoscaling to your service